wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 * [function call statements](https://www.w3.org/TR/WGSL/#function-call-statement)
 * [const assertion statements](https://www.w3.org/TR/WGSL/#const-assert-statement)
 * [switch clauses](https://www.w3.org/TR/WGSL/#switch-statement)

+> [!NOTE]
-> NOTE: *translate-time attributes* are not allowed in places where removal of the syntax node would lead to syntactically incorrect code.
+> *Translate-time attributes* are not allowed in places where removal of the syntax node would lead to syntactically incorrect code.
 The current set of *translate-time attribute* locations guarantees that the code is syntactically correct after specialization.
 This is why *translate-time attributes* are not allowed before expressions.

 ### Update to the WGSL grammar